vechain/vechain-indexer/packages/indexer-core/README.md

 Also, it is important that the indexer is implemented in such a way that it is possible to roll back to a previous block.
 This is where the rollback method comes in.
 In some scenarios such as a chain re-org, the indexer will need to roll back to a previous block in order to maintain data integrity.
+Further to this, any database updates in the processBlock method should be atomic i.e. they should either complete fully or fail completely.